fanlabgit/fanlabgit.github.io/content/_index.md

   - block: markdown
     content:
       title: "The Fan Laboratory"
-      subtitle: "More details below"
       text: |
         The Fan Laboratory investigates the molecular mechanisms governing cancer progression and uncover fundamental survival pathways in cancer.
 We employ an integrative strategy combining functional genomics, bioinformatics, multi-omics, and chemical biology to dissect how cancer cells adapt to targeted therapies and develop new therapeutic strategies.

         Our work focuses on three distinct but interconnected areas of translational biology:

         - The Interface of rRNA Synthesis and Splicing